DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 ---

 The next time you deploy this application Azure Service Fabric, your application should start sending traces to Datadog.
-This also enables custom metrics through the [DogStatsD client](https://www.nuget.org/packages/DogStatsD-CSharp-Client/) and manual traces through the [Datadog.Trace library](https://www.nuget.org/packages/Datadog.Trace).
+This also enables custom met through the [DogStatsD client](https://www.nuget.org/packages/DogStatsD-CSharp-Client/) and manual traces through the [Datadog.Trace library](https://www.nuget.org/packages/Datadog.Trace).

 The latest representation of the install process is here: https://github.com/DataDog/azureservicefabric-dotnet-tracing-sample